-Quick Response (QR) Codes - Twodimensional barcode which may be easily scanned by a mobile device to connect to online digital content.
-Response to Intervention (RtI) - A threetiered model for early identification and provision of support to students with academic or behavioral needs.
+Response to Intervention (Rtl) - A 3-tiered model for early identification and provision of support to students with academic or behavioral needs.

 School Improvement Plans (SIP) - A school-based strategic plan that identifies school needs and methods for meeting those needs.